vikyw89/pinterestClone/README.md

   - trying out new css framework aside from css module, bootstrap and mui
   - nextJS offers it
   - it has a lot of theme
+- GH action
+  - enabled CI CD for deployment
+  - in the future we can have different branch for dev purpose / alpha, beta, and latest/stable automatic release and versioning.

 ## Database model:
 outdated, but the idea holds